RadwaElaraby/MADRL-readings/centralized-critics.md

 - the critic in the 1st variant estimates V while it estimates Q in the 2nd variant

-COMA achieved competitive results compared with state-of-the-art centralised   controllers that get access to the full state.
+COMA can significantly improve performance over other multi-agent actor-critic methods COMA’s best agents are competitive with state-of-the-art centralised controllers that are given access to full state information and macro-actions